rogers1000/cyclingchaos/FutureWork.md

 - Race Winner
 - Race Winner's team

+(Note `Stage Profile Categories`, `Distance` and `Route` for One Day races is from same scrape) (Note `Race Winner` is possible through scrape and no transformation but doesn't allow for sustainable iterations for future ideas)

-Phase 3 Race Results:
+Phase 3 Race Results (Done):
-- Time for GC (currently formatted to seconds)
+- Time for GC (Done, currently formatted to seconds)
 - Stage Results GC (Done)

 Phase 3 Team Details: